projectfluent/fluent.js/fluent-gecko/README.md

 ## How to use

-`fluent-gecko` build system produces `*.jsm` files which are ready to be used as Gecko modules.
+The `fluent-gecko` build system produces `*.jsm` files which are ready to be used as Gecko modules.

-`Fluent.jsm` exports the the `MessageContext` constructor which provides the core functionality of formatting translations from FTL files.
+`Fluent.jsm` exports the `MessageContext` constructor which provides the core functionality of formatting translations from FTL files.
 See the [README][] of the main `fluent` package for more information.